| Note: Large images and

 injury are toddlers, those who perform risk-taking behavior, and people

+who work with electricity.
 When electricity is deposited in

 the tissues, it may cause a host of injuries: contact burns (entry and